Skip to main content

 The Albany Pine Bush Preserve: A Unique Nature Preserve in Albany, NY

-The Albany Pine Bush Preserve's pine barrens landscape is one of only about 20 in the entire world, making this remarkable local habitat globally rare.
-This preserve nestled between Albany and Schenectady consists of over 3,000 acres of land, nearly 20 miles of multi-use trails, and is home to a vast array of plant and animal life.
+The Albany Pine Bush Preserve's pine barrens landscape is one of only about 20 in the world, making this remarkable local habitat globally rare.
+Nestled between Albany and Schenectady, this preserve consists of over 3,000 acres of land, nearly 20 miles of multi-use trails, and is home to a vast array of plant and animal life.

 History & Facts